-**Update August 2019: I’ve done a lot of work on urban commons since this article was published.
+**Update June 2020: I’ve done a lot of work on urban commons since this article was published.
 You can find a list of links at the end of this article.
 Also, I have just published a new book about urban commons – The Urban Commons Cookbook – under a creative commons license.
 You can buy a hard copy or download a free digital version here.
 The first chapter of The Urban Commons Cookbook expands on the topics in this article.**

 I’m going to be giving several talks this fall about urban commons, so today I’m going to delve into what makes urban commons different from other forms of commons.

 First of all, let’s rewind and discuss the characteristics of commons as a whole.